abalajiksh/mysite/content/about/_index.md

 +++
 I am Ashwin Balaji.
 My primary interests are:
 1. The concept of time in Physics - especially in Quantum Gravity
-1. Structure and Quantization of Gauge Theories
+1. Structure, Geometry and Quantization of Gauge Theories
 1. Philosophy of Physics - Hans Reichenbach is a personal favourite of mine.

 {{< notice note >}}